 - After all repairs or replacements are done, we’ll apply primer.
 After it cures, we sand it down to apply paint that matches the shade of your vehicle.
 From there, we apply a clear coating and buff out any imperfections, for a brand-new look.

-After a fender-bender, bring your car into DaSilva’s Auto Body for a diagnostics test to assess the damage and determine necessary repairs.
-To schedule an appointment, give us a call today.
+After a fender-bender, bring your car to DaSilva’s for a diagnostics test to assess the damage and necessary repairs.
+Give our Naugatuck shop a call today.